 Property is anything that is owned by a person or company.
 It can be bought, sold, traded, stolen, or destroyed.
-Property can be owned by a single person, or jointly between two or more people.
-Tangible items such as a car, books, clothes, DVDs, or that collection of weird looking clowns are considered personal property.
-Real estate or real property … Read the rest
+It can be owned by a single person, or jointly between two or more people.
+Tangible items such as a car, books, clothes, DVDs, or even pets are considered personal property.
+Real estate or real property is the specific term … Read the rest

 Archives for January 2019